-If your pet has retreated to the dedicated space, you have set up for them, instruct your guests to leave them alone for a while.
-If you are celebrating at someone else’s house, make sure you are consistently going to visit them as reassurance that their favorite human is still there.
+If your pet has retreated to its dedicated comfort zone, ask your guests to give them space while they adjust to the arrival of guests.
+If you’re celebrating at someone else’s house, make sure you’re regularly going to visit them as reassurance that their favorite human is still there.

-With the hustle and bustle of the day’s festivities, pets can easily slip into the background - especially if you are the one hosting.
-Oftentimes, anxious pets are quickly soothed by close contact with their human, so checking in with your fur baby regularly can help them feel more secure just knowing you are there.
+With the hustle and bustle of the day’s festivities, pets can easily slip into the background ––especially if you’re on hosting duty!
+Anxious pets can be quickly soothed by close contact with their human, so regular check-ins (and snuggles) can help them feel more secure.

 Enjoying yourself and your family (pet included) is what the holidays are all about.
 With these tips in mind, the entire family can enjoy each other’s company in a way that feels good for pets and people alike.
 Happy holidays!